esphome/esphome-docs/components/select/template.rst

     :description: Instructions for setting up Template Select(s) with ESPHome.
     :image: description.png

-The ``Template`` Select platform allows you to create a Select with templated values using :ref:`lambdas <config-lambda>`.
+The ``template`` Select platform allows you to create a Select with templated values using :ref:`lambdas <config-lambda>`.

 .. code-block:: yaml